odaiwa/FreeContextGrammar/Part 1/readme.md

 `3. cc -o outputFile y.tab.c –ll –Ly`
 `4. ./outputFile<checkFile.t`

-in the place of output file you can name it any thing you want but forget to write the same file name in step 4.
+in place of outputFile you can name it any thing you want but don't forget to write the same file name in step 4. checkFile presents the check File also you name it anything you want.